 & Jan 20 – May 4, ’14

-- Go to their website and click on “Sign up for a Boston farmshare” on the left hand side.
+- Go to their website and click on “Sign up for an Academic farmshare” on the left hand side.

 - For Pick-up Location and Time, choose “Tufts University Academic Share: Office of Sustainability, Miller Hall basement ~ Wednesday 3pm (TUFTS STUDENTS, FACULTY, and STAFF ONLY)”.

 - Do tell them you heard about the CSA from the Tufts Office of Sustainability!

 - Click on “Pay for your Boston farmshare” to see payment options.
 (An option to pay with Jumbo Cash is currently in the works – stay tuned!)